CommanderAstern/Bokeverse_Polka/README.md

   * Utilized [DoTween](https://assetstore.unity.com/packages/tools/animation/dotween-hotween-v2-27676) animation package for Unity.

 * [Thirdweb](https://thirdweb.com/)
-  * We used the Thirdweb web3 development framework to integrate web3 into our game and website.
+  * The Thirdweb web3 development framework was used to integrate web3 into the game and website.
-  * Solutions used:
-    * GamingKit:
-      * Utilised Thirdweb UnitySDK to connect players' wallets, interact with the smart contracts within the game.
-      * Additionally, we used the Thirdweb dashboard to manage and interact with the smart contracts deployed in the game and the marketplace.
-    * ContractKit:
-        * With the Thirdweb ContractKit, we wrote the contracts for our game and marketplace.
-        * The [Thirdweb ERC1155 base](https://thirdweb.com/goerli/0xfbFaAB92b0444c36770190F22ea0C116B0Dea1a2/) contracts were utilized for creating NFTs and other related purposes.
-        * THe [Thirdweb marketplace contracts](https://thirdweb.com/goerli/0x61067EbAe343f6047271704d63B3f493c0810742/) were used to create the marketplace for our NFTs.
-    * UIKit:
-      * We used the Thirdweb UIKit components to create the website and marketplace more efficiently.
-Some of the components used are:
-        * Connect Wallet Button: The Connect Wallet Button connects players' wallets (MetaMask, Coinbase Wallet, etc.) within the website.
-        * Web3Button: The Web3Button allows players to interact with the smart contracts on the blockchain.
-        * NFT Metadata Renderer: The NFT Metadata Renderer displays the metadata of NFTs and lists them on the marketplace.
-    * ReactSDK: We utilised the Thirdweb ReactSDK for the development of our website, QR code redemption and marketplace.
-Some of the functions used are:
-        * Connection of players' digital wallets, including MetaMask and Coinbase Wallet, directly within the website.
-        * Interact and call on-chain functions on our website.
-    * Thirdweb Storage:
-      * We have used the Thirdweb Storage to store our Bokemon(NFT) metadata and image to IPFS which are implemented in the QR code and NFT generation scripts.
+  * Various Thirdweb solutions were utilized, such as GamingKit, ContractKit, UIKit, ReactSDK, and Thirdweb Storage.
+  * These solutions enabled the connection of players' wallets, interaction with smart contracts on the blockchain, creation of NFTs and a marketplace, efficient website development, and storage of NFT metadata and images.

 * [Scenario.gg](https://www.scenario.gg/)
   * We made use of AI-generated assets for our game and website.
 These assets include: